alevy/simple.cx/pages/templates.md

 * **Arrays** are surrounded by square-brackets ([ ]) and elements are comma separated.
 Elements can be literals, variables or function invokations, and do not have to be the same type.
-Spaces bewteen elements are ignored:
+Spaces between elements are ignored: